-Can you eat well on the average 3SquaresVT benefit of $4.50 per day?
+Can you eat well on the average 3SquaresVT benefit of $3.84/day?

 The purpose of the 3SquaresVT Challenge is to draw attention to the experience of living on a strict food budget and to build awareness of the importance of 3SquaresVT (called SNAP or food stamps nationally).
 Join us in taking the Challenge November 15-21, 2015.